rsksmart/devportal-1.0/rif/identity/ssi/specs/presentation-timestamps.md

 layout: rsk
 ---

+# Presentations timestamps

-## Presentations timestamps - emitting and validating presentations with timestamps
+### Emitting and validating presentations with timestamps

 A use case of the Verifiable Credential model{% include rif-id-ref.html id="7" %} is the presentation of credentials person to person, using QR codes.
 This article expresses some considerations that are important when implementing verification of this kind of presentations.